-We can all probably agree squats are top dog when it comes to building leg strength, but unfortunately, squats aren’t doable for all of us.
+And we can all probably agree squats are top dog when it comes to building leg strength, but unfortunately, squats aren’t doable for all of us.

 Achy joints, lack of a spotter, or just poor form can make doing squats uncomfortable, but with a leg press/hack squat machine, most folks can still enjoy the benefits of this great exercise.

 And there are actually some great home models to choose from this year.

 But if you’re looking to add a leg press & hack squat machine to your home gym, it’s a good idea to know what to look for when comparing models.

 You know, to make sure you get a solid machine and not a piece of junk that’s gonna waste your time and money.